SerratedGrin/Elk-Stack-Project/README.md

 Machines within the network can only be accessed via SSH port 22 through the Docker container loaded on the Ansible machine.
 - The ELK server can only be accessed via port 22 (SSH) from the Docker container, which has the key pair, and via HTTP on port 5601 - the latter being a security rule that needs to be established in the configuration process.

+- Additionally, placing the [daemon.json](https://github.com/SerratedGrin/Elk-Stack-Project/blob/master/daemon.json) file inside the /etc/docker directory on the Jump-Box-Provisioner will ensure that the container will be within the same subnet of the virtual network.

 A summary of the access policies in place can be found in the table below.

 | Name                 | Publicly Accessible | Allowed IP Address(s)               |